Free speech charter

 I exercise this right by writing and publishing articles – both news-led and opinionated editorials – on this website, in addition to authoring books.

 I understand that such exercising of my free speech rights is still beholden to criminal law and other codes of conduct put forth by public and private bodies.
-For instance, hate speech is not protected under freedom of expression, and all of my works comply with this legislative interface.
+For instance, I publish writing to my website, built using tools from Shopify, a Canadian registered company, while residing in England.
+Accordingly, all of my works comply with that legislative interface.

 Indeed, the contents of my work(s) – in style, tone or substance – may well offend readers and users of this website.
 You will not agree with every opinion I share, and you are also likely to interpret facts differently to me.
 However, no intention is made to harass, bully, threaten or defame individuals, groups or organisations, especially pertaining to their age, disability, gender, marriage status, sexuality, religious belief(s), ethnicity or political affiliation(s).
 I reserve the right to reply to any such claims, and will defend myself accordingly using the full breadth of my human right to free speech.

-Likewise, no attempt is made to influence, promote, condone, encourage or suggest agreement with any individual(s), organisation(s), movement(s), cause(s) or initiative(s).
+I make no attempt to influence, promote, condone, encourage or suggest agreement with any individual(s), organisation(s), movement(s), cause(s) or initiative(s).
 Readers should not be swayed by my writing, nor should they commit illegal acts citing my work(s) as inspiration or motivation.
 I write, publish and share my views.
 The unique interpretations thereof, and implications therefrom, are the sole responsibility of each individual reader.
 More information is available in my terms of service.

 I’m an independent writer whose creative ideation, research and editing processes are not beholden to any third party.
 Therefore, my writing is not intended to – in any way – promote, support, condone or further any individual(s), organisation(s), movement(s), cause(s) or initiative(s).